nnellans/bash-guide/README.md

 > GSG: Put `; then` at the end of the same line that contains `if` or `elif`

-- `conditional` can be any command, or set of commands, that will return an exit code
+- `conditional` can be any command, or set of commands, that will return an exit status
-  - Bash handles true or false differently from most programming languages, it treats true as `0` and false as not `0`
+  - In Bash, if a command is successful it has an exit status of `0`, and if it fails it will have a non-zero exit status
 - `elif` and `else` are optional, only use them if you need to
 - There are multiple ways to write your conditional expression.
 Three of those ways will be explored below